birc-hpc/planning/docs/basic-unix-commands.md

 ## A few useful commands

-This will not be a tutorial of most useful commands you will want to know, you will pick those up with time if explore the UNIX environment as you work on exercises and projects, but I will show you a few to get you started.
+This will not be a tutorial of most useful commands you will want to know, you will pick those up with time if you explore the UNIX environment as you work on exercises and projects, but I will show you a few to get you started.

 ### man